 Featuring interactive lectures, case presentations and smaller workshops

-The 2026 Update in General Surgery will take place at the Toronto Hilton Hotel, Thursday April 16th to Saturday April 18th.
+Welcome to the 2026 Update in General Surgery, taking place at the Toronto Hilton Hotel, Thursday April 16th to Saturday April 18th.

 • “I Meshed Up!” — Managing Mesh Complications in Hernia Repair